JaySeeDub/QGAN_4_HEP_PURSUE/README.md

 - **Generated Jet Samples** at each epoch
 - **Loss Curves** for Generator and Discriminator
 - **Statistical Matching** for input/output ΔR and pixel stats
+- **Confusion Matrices** for discriminator classification of signal/background and real/fake images

 ---